With Webmin, you can:

 Accessing Webmin through the browser

-All set from the server-side, and we can go ahead to access the Webmin portal through the browser.
-Once the installation is completed, Webmin will start automatically and will be ready to use.
-In order to access Webmin, type your server’s hostname name or public IP address followed by the Webmin port 10000:
+All is set from the server side, and we can go ahead to access the Webmin portal through the browser.
+Once the installation is completed, Webmin will start automatically and be ready to use.
+To access Webmin, type your server’s hostname name or public IP address followed by the Webmin port 10000:

 To bypass this security warning, click on Advanced.